CellProfiler/CellProfiler-Analyst/README.txt

   |                                    ...                                 |
   +------------------------------------------------------------------------+

-PER_OBJECT TABLE:
+PER-OBJECT TABLE:
-The per_object table requires 4 columns: a foreign key image ID column, a _unique_ object ID column, a column for the object x-location, and a column for the object y-location.
+The per-object table requires 4 columns: a foreign key image ID column, a _unique_ object ID column, a column for the object x-location, and a column for the object y-location.
 The location columns should contain values in pixel coordinates for where each object falls in its parent image.